FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/01-get-started-stwc/_index.md

     "title": "Get started with ST Web Client", "linkTitle": "Get started with ST Web Client", "weight": "40"
-}The ST Web Client provides basic in-browser secure file transfer and email client capabilities to end users.
+}The ST Web Client is provides basic in-browser secure file transfer and email client capabilities to end users.
 Basically put, the file transfer processes in ST Web Client involve some or all of the following actions:

 -   upload files to selected folders
 -   share these folders with selected users